Before we get in detail in knowing the answer to the question – how long do mosquito bites last, let us look in detail about mosquitoes first.

 - Malaria

 Mosquitoes have sensors designed for tracking their prey.
 This includes visual, heat and chemical sensors.
-In general, both female and a male mosquito feed on plant juices and nectar.
+Generally, both female and male mosquitoes feed on plant juices and nectar.
 However, there are varieties of species where the female’s mouthpart is adapted to pierce the animal skin as well as sucking its blood like ectoparasites.

-In many different species, a female acquires nutrients from blood meal prior producing eggs while in other species, a female can generate eggs after blood meal.
-Both blood and plant materials are helpful resources of energy that is in sugar form.
-Blood helps in supplying concentrated nutrients like lipids but vital function of the blood is to acquire proteins since it enhances in the function of egg production.
+In many different species, a female acquires nutrients from a blood meal before producing eggs, while in other species, a female can generate eggs after a blood meal.
+Both blood and plant materials are helpful resources of energy that are in sugar form.
+Blood helps in supplying concentrated nutrients like lipids, but a vital function of the blood is to acquire proteins since it enhances the function of egg production.

 What Are Mosquitoes Bites?

-A Mosquito is designed for acquiring their proteins in the form of liquid.
-When these little insects bites a victim with the help of needle like mouth-part, they usually inject the liquid holding anticoagulants and digestive enzymes to season its meal.
+A Mosquito is designed to acquire its proteins in the form of liquid.
+When these little insects bites a victim with the help of a needle-like mouth-part, they usually inject the liquid holding anticoagulants and digestive enzymes to season their meal.

-The protein present in the liquid is the main cause for allergy, itch and scratch when a mosquito bites.
+The protein present in the liquid is the main cause of allergy, itching and scratching when a mosquito bites.
 A female mosquito requires blood for laying eggs.
-When a female mosquito lands at the skin, it uses special mouthpart for sucking blood.
+When a female mosquito lands at the skin, it uses a special mouthpart for sucking blood.
 It uses saliva for helping to drink it.
 The mosquito’s saliva is something that causes itching.

 So, why does a mosquito bite itch?

-The first mosquito bite will never cause any kind of reaction.
+The first mosquito bite will never cause any reaction.
 However, it sensitizes a body to foreign proteins.
-The next little bites are worse since body fights invading proteins.
-Young children and babies frequently experiences swelling and more redness as they bite.
+The next little bites are worse since the body fights invading proteins.
+Young children and babies frequently experience swelling and more redness as they bite.

-In many cases when times go by and many mosquito bites occur, immune system starts to be less sensitive.
-The mosquito bites causes less irritation.
-Few people even turn out to be desensitized that they get “immune” to itchy bites whereas some build up greater sensitivity along with each bite.
+In many cases, when times go by and many mosquito bites occur, the immune system starts to be less sensitive.
+The mosquito bites cause less irritation.
+Few people even become desensitized that they get “immune” to itchy bites, whereas some build up greater sensitivity with each bite.

 How Long Do Mosquito Bites Last?

-In common, mosquito bites continue itch for 3 or 4 days and disappear if your stop itching for long.
-Any sore pinkness or dark redness will lasts 3 or 4 days.
+In common, mosquito bites continue to itch for 3 or 4 days and disappear if your stop itching for long.
+Any sore pinkness or dark redness will last 3 or 4 days.

 Also, the swelling may last 7 days maximum.
 Mosquito Bites on the upper face can cause severe swelling around the eye.